Greater Western Sydney Giants: Membership base and sponsors

+Sponsorship

-Training and Administration Facilities
+Training and administration facilities

 The Giants' training facility and offices are known as the WestConnex Centre and Tom Wills Oval, located at Sydney Olympic Park opposite the State Sports Centre.
 The main oval is named in honour of Australian football pioneer Tom Wills, who was born in New South Wales and has family connections to Western Sydney.

 Home grounds

-The Giants play the majority of their home matches at Sydney Showground Stadium (known commercially as Giants Stadium), which is also located in the Olympic Park precinct adjacent to Stadium Australia.
+The Giants play the majority of their home matches at Sydney Showground Stadium (known commercially as Engie Stadium), which is also located in the Olympic Park precinct adjacent to Stadium Australia.
 The club plays four home games per season at Manuka Oval (three regular season, one preseason), having signed a 10-year deal with the government of the Australian Capital Territory in 2012 worth $23 million.
 A Canberra logo is incorporated on its guernsey, with a slightly altered Canberra-specific guernsey used for the games at Manuka.
 The Giants also played in a special guernsey as part of the centenary of Canberra celebrations, stating that the team is "part of the Canberra community".
 A GWS/ACT Academy has also been envisioned, and the territory has representation on the club's board.